aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-management/update-mpp/_index.md

 ---
-title: How to Add Task and Update MPP File in Aspose.Tasks
+title: How to Add a Task and Update an MPP File Using Aspose.Tasks for Java
-linktitle: How to Add Task and Update MPP File in Aspose.Tasks
+linktitle: How to Add a Task and Update an MPP File Using Aspose.Tasks for Java
 second_title: Aspose.Tasks Java API
 description: Learn how to add task and update MPP files using Aspose.Tasks for Java, a java project management library that lets you create task Microsoft Project files and save project as MPP.
 date: 2026-06-25